solygambas/rust-projects/05-game-of-life/README.md

 - building the project with wasm-pack.
 - putting it into a web page with wasm-app.
 - serving locally with webpack.
+- implementing the Game of Life in Rust.

 Based on [The Rust and WebAssembly Book](https://rustwasm.github.io/docs/book/) by The Rust and WebAssembly Working Group (2021).